IN STOCK & SHIPS FAST!

 '+ SOME PARTS UNAVAILABLE!

 The original air suspension system on the Pontiac Bonneville is comprised of assorted parts that must always function in sync.
 Strutmasters' air to non-air suspension conversion kit permanently eliminates this reliance.
 The kit, made in America, comes complete with two custom-rated coil springs and two hydraulic fluid gas-charged struts for the rear of the vehicle.
 The kit is an affordable direct replacement solution, so no modifications are needed before it's installed.
 Customers appreciate the detailed instructions and online installation videos that help guide a smooth repair.
-The quality parts are guaranteed by Strutmasters' Lifetime Limited Warranty, which provides customers with peace of mind.
+The quality parts are guaranteed by Strutmasters' 1-year warranty, which provides customers with peace of mind.
 ASE certified experts are available to offer tech support over the phone, for those who need it.
 Installation takes approximately one hour per wheel and the suspension warning light turns off after about thirty minutes.
 Designed to save Bonneville owners time, frustration, and money, this kit truly fits the bill.
 The kit costs a fraction of the price of dealership direct replacement and individual part replacement.